kumc-bmi/i2p-transform/SAS/README.md

 # Usage

-Before running `data_step_view_prep.sas`, a file or link needs to be established for database configuration:
+Before running `prep_data_views.sas`, a file or link needs to be established for database configuration:

 For postgres: